 Ethicon Physiomesh patches are used to help repair abdominal hernias.
 However, this product has been linked to many serious injuries and side effects, including abdominal pain, damage to internal organs and hernia recurrence.
 It was recalled by the manufacturer in June 2016.

-If doctors used an Ethicon Physiomesh patch to repair your hernia, and you have suffered side effects or had to undergo additional surgery, you may be able to file an Ethicon Physiomesh lawsuit to receive compensation.
-Our skilled defective medical device lawyers can inform you of your legal options in a free, no obligation legal consultation.
+If doctors used an Ethicon Physiomesh patch to repair your hernia, and you have suffered side effects or had to undergo additional surgery, you should speak with our Cincinnati Ethicon Physiomesh lawyers.
+Our skilled defective medical device attorneys can inform you of your legal options in a free, no obligation legal consultation.
 You will not be charged for our services unless we secure a favorable settlement or jury verdict.

 Ethicon Physiomesh hernia patches hit the market in March 2010, after receiving approval from the U.S. Food and Drug Administration (FDA) through its 510(k) approval program.